ImPulsTanz Vienna International Dance Festival

-ImPulsTanz Vienna International Dance Festival is a major contemporary dance festival held in Vienna, Austria each year.
+ImPulsTanz Vienna International Dance Festival is a major annual contemporary dance festival held in Vienna, Austria.
 It gathers thousands of professional dancers, choreographers and teachers for a five-week program of performance, research projects and workshops.

-It was started by Karl Regensburger and choreographer Ismael Ivo in 1984 as the "Internationale Tanzwochen Wien" with dance teachers including Joe Alegado, Germaine Acogny and Walter Raines.
+The festival was founded in 1984 under the name "Internationale Tanzwochen Wien", by Karl Regensburger and Brazilian choreographer Ismael Ivo, with dance teachers including Joe Alegado, Germaine Acogny and Walter Raines.

-In 1988 it took the name "ImPulsTanz Vienna International Dance Festival" with works by Wim Vandekeybus, Marie Chouinard and Mark Tompkins.
+In 1988 the festival was renamed to "ImPulsTanz Vienna International Dance Festival", featuring works by Wim Vandekeybus, Marie Chouinard, Mark Tompkins, and others.